 I'm trying to say the exact word, but when you think about the audience, so audience I would say mainly there probably was a lot of developers or some of the developers there trying to build the excitement around it showing, hey, here's some examples of things we brought to fruition.
 Here's how our partnership has been in front of them to continue to keep them energized and motivated to want to work with T Mobile.
 But at

-- 10m4s Speaker 2
+- Guest Speaker 10m4s

 -